IgorCandido/Hazzlenut/README.md

     - Returning FollowersReply, implement lense for Users following
     - Implement a test/http action that allows to see our followers as manual test
     - When Token can't be renewed should die and be resurected when token starts again
+- Organize the tests on TwitchClientSpec - Remove tests that are not test the twitchClient but the usage of it into into their respect specs (component being tested)
 - Understand if we need to drop user info when the we get new OAuthToken (not refresh but re-authenticate)
 - Write the flow for get followers on a cycle and then publish those to whoever is interested (Events and likely actor on a schedule)
 - Refactor twitch get followers (web sockets)